West Rockhampton

 Table Chart PROFILE FAQ

-Based on analysis of ABS population updates, the West Rockhampton statistical area's population was estimated at around 1,933 as of Nov 2025.
-This reflected an increase of 85 people since the 2021 Census, which reported a population of 1,848 people.
-The change was inferred from the resident population of 1,933, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 22 validated new addresses since the Census date.
-This level of population equated to a density ratio of 305 persons per square kilometer.
-West Rockhampton's 4.6% growth since census positioned it within 2.1 percentage points of the SA4 region (6.7%).
-Population growth for the area was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of West Rockhampton is around 1,934.
+This reflects an increase of 86 people since the 2021 Census, which reported a population of 1,848.
+The change was inferred from AreaSearch's estimate of 1,933 residents following examination of ABS's latest ERP data release in June 2024 and validation of additional 24 new addresses since the Census date.
+This equates to a density ratio of 305 persons per square kilometer.
+West Rockhampton's population growth of 4.7% since the census is within 2.1 percentage points of the SA4 region's 6.8%, demonstrating competitive fundamentals.
+Growth was primarily driven by overseas migration contributing approximately 81.0%.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As future population trends were examined, lower quartile growth of Australian non-metropolitan areas was anticipated.
-The West Rockhampton (SA2) was expected to grow by 69 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus proportional growth weightings aligned with ABS Greater Capital Region projections are applied for each age cohort.
+Future trends anticipate lower quartile growth for Australian non-metropolitan areas, with West Rockhampton expected to grow by 70 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.0% over the 17 years.

 Frequently Asked Questions - Population